CFHT's scientific staff

 is composed of

-resident and staff astronomers, visiting astronomers, and remote
+resident astronomers, visiting astronomers, a QSO specialist,

-activities ongoing at CFHT.
+scientific activities ongoing at CFHT.

 Daily Science Activities